aws-samples/amazon-ivs-simple-chat-web-demo/serverless/README.md

-# Deployment instructions for the Simple Chat backend
+# Deployment instructions for the Simple Chat backend and Amazon IVS channel

-Deploy a simple chat backend with AWS Lambda and WebSockets.
+Deploy the simple chat backend, and create a new Amazon IVS channel using AWS CloudFormation.

 ## Prerequisites